 Another plantain hybrid, called PITA, was registered in Côte d’Ivoire in 2016 and has since become popular among growers in Mali and Burkina Faso.

-About 12.4 million tons of plantains (93% from West-Central Africa) and 9.8 million tons of highland cooking bananas improved by CGIAR and national partner research were produced in Africa in 2018.
+About 12.4 million tons of plantains (93% from West-Central Africa) and 9.8 million tons of highland cooking bananas (all from Eastern Africa) were produced in Africa in 2018.
 Estimates from 2018 production data suggest that about 3.2 million farming households in Africa depended on plantain, while 2.5 million farming households depended on highland bananas.

 Header photo: Harvest bananas ready for sale.
 Photo by IITA.